Peter Ulric Tse

 Peter Ulric Tse (born Oct.
 28, 1962) is an American cognitive neuroscientist in the Department of Psychological and Brain Sciences, Dartmouth College.
 He directs the NSF EPSCoR Attention Consortium.
 He was awarded a Guggenheim Fellowship in 2014.

 Early life and education

 Tse, who has German and Chinese heritage, grew up in New York City.
 He graduated from Dartmouth College in 1984, studying physics and mathematics.
 After graduating from Dartmouth, he worked for the Peace Corps as a schoolteacher in Nepal but E.T.’d (left before his service was through), then studied philosophy of mind at the University of Konstanz, Germany, and worked for Kobe Steel Corporation in Japan.
 He began his studies at Harvard University in 1992, receiving his PhD in cognitive psychology under Patrick Cavanagh and Ken Nakayama in 1998.
-Tse served as a postdoctoral researcher with Nikos Logothetis at the Max Plank Institute for Biological Cybernetics in Tübingen, Germany.
+Tse served as a postdoctoral researcher with Nikos Logothetis at the Max Planck Institute for Biological Cybernetics in Tübingen, Germany.
 He joined Dartmouth's faculty in 2001.